Two-Path Operators, Triadic Decompositions, and Majorized Quotients for Ego-Centered Network Compression: A unique triadic/open decomposition of the wedge operator

-\begin{proof} Each two--path is either open or closed.
+By definition, every two--path (wedge) is either open or closed.
 Counting wedges by middle vertex gives $m_2$ total wedges, and each triangle contributes exactly three closed wedges (one for each choice of middle vertex).
-Hence $m_2 = 3\tau + (\text{\# open wedges})$, so $\omega(G)\ge 0$.
+Hence